Gregor-Davies/A/README.md

 # A
 A is a basic light weight anti swearing plugin for bukkit/spigot which was created as just a school project.

-This plugin is full setup with no need for a config since it already has most required words to be blocked pre coded in, however if you need/want a word/phrase added just create a issue and I will add it or you could add it yourself buy going into the code and writing: word.add("Desired Word/phrase"); and it will add the word.
+This plugin is full setup with no need for a config (Although it has one) since it already has most required words to be blocked pre coded in, however if you need/want a word/phrase added just create a issue and I will add it or you could add it yourself buy going into the code and writing: word.add("Desired Word/phrase"); and it will add the word. or alterntivly through the config :)/

 Installtion:
 1. Click on the button on the right hand corner "Clone or download".